m Summer School — Economics of Health & Human Capital | EcHo · Royal Holloway

 Summer School in Economics of Health & Human Capital

-A four-day programme in central London combining a graduate course in health economics with a research workshop featuring contributed talks, posters, and a keynote lecture.
+A four-day programme in central London combining a graduate course in health economics with a research workshop featuring contributed talks, and a keynote lecture.

 12 – 15 May 2026 Central London 10-hour training course + individual feedback sessions + 2-day workshop No fee · In person